kkalparslan/PW_TS/README.md

 ---

-"This project is prepared using the TypeScript and the Playwright.
+"This project is prepared using TypeScript and the Playwright.
 The main topics covered are listed below:

 - Locators
 - Assertions